eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 tail = ("+" | "-" | "*" | "/" | "^") expr
 ```

-The grammar is ambiguous, but that's okay.
-The parsing routine applies
+The parsing routine applies precedence and associativity rules to resolve the
-precedence and associativity rules to resolve ambiguity.
+grammar's ambiguity.

 Pratt parsers are easy to understand, implement, and integrate.
 The resulting
 syntax trees are nice.